Oil and Gas Companies

 Field Scale Solution Unlocks Vast Source of Clean, Continuous Energy

-Our Field Scale Solution modifies the advanced drilling and completion technology that revolutionized the oil and gas industry to develop large new geothermal projects wherever there is sufficient heat.
+Using GreenLoop technology, our Field Scale Solution modifies the advanced drilling and completion technology that revolutionized the oil and gas industry to develop large new geothermal projects wherever there is sufficient heat.

 GreenLoop not only opens up vast but previously unusable geothermal resources, but uses existing geothermal resources more intensively.
 GreenLoop’s high well density architecture extracts much more heat than conventional technology which, on average, uses only about 10% of the heat available in a typical geothermal project.
 Drilling multiple wells in the same location substantially reduces the cost per well and permits economies of scale in site development, power purchase agreements, and transmission lines.